SummerA0318/cse15l-lab-reports/Lab-Report-2.md

 }
  ```

 I am using the main method to create the website.
 I enter 4000 in the terminal when creating the website by command `javac SearchEngine.java; java SearchEngine 4000`.
-The website shows an error of nullPointerException as the result.
+The website shows an error of nullPointerException as the result which I don't know why.
 ![image](./1.jpg)

 I am using the handleRequest method which has the adding part in it.
 I directly add "/add?s=apple" to the url to achieve this instead of writing commands in terminal.
 I update the variable strs which stores all the added values to be website in it.
+The website shows an error and I still don't have any thoughts about why it happens.
 ![image](./2.jpg)

+I am using the handleRequest method which has the searching part in it.
+Since there is no target string in the strs array, it only returns a empty string so nothing appears on the website.
 ![image](./3.jpg)